-Your franchised business is performing well in Australia – you’ve cultivated a loyal following, expanded quicker than you anticipated, and you are reaping the rewards.
+Your franchise business is performing well in Australia; you’ve cultivated a loyal following, expanded quicker than you anticipated, and you are reaping the rewards.
 It’s only natural in such circumstances to wonder beyond our shores girt by sea.
 It can’t be that hard to replicate the success offshore, right?
 Well, before you board that plane and start looking for international business partners, you need to consider the many issues involved in franchising internationally.
 This article sets out the many legal and structural decisions that you will need to make.

 1. Local Business Structure

 Changing such operations will be much more challenging once the international agreements are in place.
-At that stage, it may be necessary to assign certain contractual rights and/or amend international registrations.
+At that stage, it may be necessary to assign certain contractual rights or amend international registrations.
 You should also consider speaking with an accountant about setting up a trust to plan your tax.

 2. Appropriate Expansion Model

-- Will you need to register as a foreign trading entity (or equivalent)?
+- register as a foreign trading entity;

-- The level of international consistency you want;
+- level of international consistency you want;

-- The control you wish to exercise;
+- amount of control you wish to exercise;

-- The available personnel.
+- available personnel.